The Web Health

 Is dark neck a symptom of diabetes?

-Yes, dark neck can be an indicator of a condition called acanthosis nigricans, common in people who have insulin resistance or type 2 diabetes.
+Yes, a dark neck can be an indicator of a condition called acanthosis nigricans, common in people who have insulin resistance or type 2 diabetes.
 The condition leads to dark, thick skin in folds, including the neck.
-If you notice these changes, consult a health provider for proper diagnosis and management.
+If you notice these changes, consult with a health provider for proper diagnosis and treatment.

 Yes, many people find they improve with home remedies.
 Natural treatments like apple cider vinegar, baking soda, potato juice, and ubtan (herbal paste) will lighten dark neck skin.
 Results are variable, and consistency is key to success.